ChrisKurz/NCS-Tutorial/CMake/CMakeLists_target_sources/README.md

 <code>zephyr_library_named(app)</code>

+So, the kernel.cmake is the one that actually defines the target <code>app</code>.

 The macro [<code>zpephyr_library_named()</code>](https://github.com/nrfconnect/sdk-zephyr/blob/544950b66a38cde53c651a4259a76d392d390006/cmake/modules/extensions.cmake#L460) is defined in the file _<ZEPHYR_BASE>/cmake/modules/extensions.cmake_.
 Here you will find the macro definition <code>macro(zephyr_library_named name)</code>.
 There, the target creation is done with the instruction <code>add_library(${name} STATIC "")</code>.

 This is the canonical definition of the app library target used by <code>target_sources(app PRIVATE src/main.c)</code>.